processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 # Top-Level Options

-!!! info "Please note"

-    This section describes top level options of ejabberd [25.03](../../archive/25.03/index.md) and [25.04](../../archive/25.04/index.md).
-If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).
+This section describes top level options of ejabberd [25.04](../../archive/25.04/index.md).71.
 The options that changed in this version are marked with 🟤.

 ## access\_rules